Skip to main content

 Radon should be identified as a hazard if you have a workplace with one or more of the following circumstances:

-Your building is in a radon Affected Area
+The building is in a radon-affected area

 You operate a mine, cave, or are responsible for any underground environments